Generic selectors

 • Color: Pale tan with darker markings

 The Egyptian tortoise (video source) is one of the world’s smallest tortoise species.
-These tiny tortoises are native to the coastal areas of North Africa, where sadly, they are nearly extinct in the wild.
-These desert dwellers should be housed indoors in a temperature and humidity-controlled environment.
+These tiny tortoises are native to the coastal areas of North Africa, where they are nearly extinct in the wild.
+They need an indoor setup with precise temperature and humidity control.

 16. Pancake